ianlewis/www.ianlewis.org/en/_posts/2019-01-26-container-runtimes-part-4-kubernetes-container-run.md

 }
 ```

-## Thanks for following the series!
+## Thanks for following the series

 This is the last post in the Container Runtimes series but don't fear!
 There
 will be lots more container and Kubernetes posts in the future.
 Be sure to add